Harmonic maps into the exceptional symmetric space $G_2/SO(4)$: Harmonic maps of finite uniton number

 \section{Harmonic maps of finite uniton number}

-This section assumes some familiarity with the concepts of extended solution, adding a uniton (also called `flag transform'), finite uniton number, `the additional $S^1$-action' of C.-L. Terng, as defined by Uhlenbeck \cite{uhlenbeck}, and Segal's Grassmannian model \cite{segal}; see \cite{J2} for a summary of what is needed here.
-In particular, a harmonic map $\varphi:M \to G$ to a Lie group $G \subset \U{n}$ is said to be of \emph{finite uniton number} if it has a polynomial extended solution $\Phi:M \to \Omega G$ into the loop group of $G$.
-In this case, $\Phi$ has a factorization into unitons with values in $\Omega\U{n}$.
+This section assumes some familiarity with the concepts of extended solution, adding a uniton (also called `flag transform'), finite uniton number, `the additional $S^1$-action' of C.-L. Terng as defined by Uhlenbeck \cite{uhlenbeck}, and Segal's Grassmannian model \cite{segal}; see \cite{J2} for a summary of what is needed here.
+In particular, a harmonic map $\varphi:M \to G$ to a Lie group $G \subset \U{n}$ is said to be of \emph{finite uniton number} if it has a polynomial extended solution $\Phi:M \to \Omega G$ into the loop group of $G$ with $\Phi_{-1} = g\varphi$ for some $g \in G$.
+Uhlenbeck \cite{uhlenbeck} shows that any polynomial extended solution $\Phi$ has a factorization into unitons with values in $\Omega\U{n}$.
+By replacing $\varphi$ by $g\varphi$, we shall assume that $g=e$, i.e., that $\Phi_{-1} = \varphi$.